dtbinh/cse167-final/README.md

 * a - Strafe left
 * d - Strafe right
 * r - toggle between free-moving camera and on-rails camera
+* t - creates a new procedurally generated city
 * ESC - End program

 NOTE: At this point, the program controls and hides the cursor.
 Therefore, it cannot be exited using the mouse.
 Use ESC instead.